tknopp/RedPitayaDAQServer/docs/src/index.md

 ## Introduction

 This project contains software to be used with the STEMlab 125-14 device from RedPitaya.
 It allows for continuous generation and measurement of signals with up to 15.625 MS/s, which is not possible with the standard image of the RedPitaya.
+In addition, the software allows to synchronize a cluster of multiple RedPitayas.
 This project contains the following parts:
 * Alpine Linux image for the RedPitaya
 * FPGA image
 * Client library (implemented in C) that can be used on the RedPitaya